martstr/mp-spdz-tutorial/README.md

 ```
 Save the file, and return to your terminal and go to the MP-SPDZ root folder.
 This time, you might want to open three terminal windows side-by-side.

 In one of the terminals, type `./compile.py ball`.
-As this program has three players, we can't use the MASCOT protocol anymore.
-Instead, we'll use [ATLAS](https://eprint.iacr.org/2021/833), which scales well with many players.
+For the sake of variation variation, we won't use the MASCOT protocol anymore.
+Instead, we'll use [ATLAS](https://eprint.iacr.org/2021/833).
 To use ATLAS, we must assume semi-honest adversaries and an honest majority.

 In the three terminals, run respectively
 ```bash